-How Streaming Trends Are Changing The Film Industry
+How Streaming Changed The Film Industry

 Intro

 I still remember my trips to Blockbuster.
 You’d wander the aisles for twenty minutes, argue over what to watch for ten, and inevitably come home with something completely different to what you intended.
+But, that entire ritual has disappeared within a generation.

 Today, you don’t choose films from a shelf.
 You largely choose from the films a shady algorithm decides to place in front of you.
 Netflix alone reported more than 325 million paid subscribers globally in 2026.
 That’s not simply a large audience.
 That’s a fundamental shift in how stories are discovered, distributed and consumed.

 As someone who works in video production, the most fascinating part isn’t what streaming has done to cinema.
 It’s what it has done to audience behaviour.
-Because whether you’re making a Hollywood blockbuster, a YouTube documentary or a branded film for a global business, you’re now competing in the same attention economy.
+Because whether you’re making a Hollywood blockbuster, a YouTube documentary or a branded film for a global business, you’re now competing in the same, shrinking attention economy.

 Studios to Streaming

 According to Ampere Analysis, streaming services will collectively spend an estimated $255 billion on content in 2026.
 That’s a staggering amount of money, but it’s being spread across a far broader range of projects.
-Original series, documentaries, foreign-language productions, reality formats and feature films all compete for investment.
+Original series, documentaries, foreign-language productions, reality formats and feature films all competing for investment.

 The result is that there are more opportunities for filmmakers than ever before, but also more competition for audience attention.
+Streaming didn’t replace the old model.
+It multiplied it.

 Geography Doesn’t Matter